zialo1/askromeo/README.md

 ### Install
 install python
 install torch, numpy
+### Save the model
-save the file model_statedict_40914 in the same directory as the script.
+save the file 'model_statedict_40914' in the same directory as the script.

 ### First-Run
 run "python3 askromeo.py"